Portrait by Rubén Garay

 Pascale Jean

-Particularly inspired by linguistic tensions, Jean addresses themes related to resistance and resilience, developed through a deliberately expressive visual language.
-Investigating discomfort and alienation, Jean extrapolates her research through the narratological approach of the personal diary as a visual archive of elements drawn from her life experiences.
-Then transformed into complex stories on her canvases and sculptures, these memories take on an inviting colourful aesthetic and simultaneously repel through the vulnerability they emanate, like a perpetual tug-of-war.
-Building her research in part with Johan Huizinga's writings, specifically Homo Ludens, in which play is considered to be an essential and inseparable element of human development, Jean adopts the terminology of "play" to describe her irreverent approach to examining human malaise.
+Particularly inspired by linguistic tensions, Jean explores themes of resistance and resilience through a deliberately expressive visual language.
+Exploring unease, Jean extrapolates her research through the narratological approach of the personal diary as a visual archive.
+Transformed into hyperbolic stories, these memories take on an aesthetic that is both inviting in its use of color and simultaneously repulsive in its distorted visuals.
+Johan Huizinga's texts Homo Ludens, which presents play as an essential and inseparable element of human development, inspires Jean to adopt the terminology of "play" to describe her irreverent approach to examining human unease.

-Play is concretely manifested through the artist's creation of intermediary spaces where art becomes a place of mediation between intimate experience and the outside world.
-The optical effects of the chosen colors reinforce the idea of looking at the forbidden, distorting the image as the eye attempts to make sense of it.
-Hypersaturated colors, references to intimacy, and bodily distortions become tools for deconstructing perceptual norms, inviting the viewer to shift between attraction and discomfort.
+Play manifests itself concretely through the creation of intermediary spaces where art becomes a mediating point between intimate experience and the outside world.
+The optical effects of the saturated colors reinforce the idea of looking at the forbidden, distorting the image as the eye attempts to make sense of it.
+Hypersaturated colors, references to intimacy, and bodily distortions become tools for deconstructing perceptual norms, inviting the viewer to oscillate between attraction and unease.
+The omnipresence of insects, meanwhile, cements the anxiety-inducing nature of the narratives and directly connects them to social and cultural contexts.

 Curriculum Vitae